Operation Christmas Child – Shoebox Collection Week is Here!

 Under the weight of the immoral and pagan-filled culture, the church maintained the letter of the law, but they had lost the Spirit of the law (Romans 2:9).
 Serving Christ had become so routine—they had lost their passion to serve Jesus like they once had.
 Their actions showed they loved Christ, but their hearts were far from it.

 Jesus’ words in Revelation are a letter of love and warning for us.
 The famous rebuke in Revelations 2:4 should serve as a challenge for all servants of Christ.
 It is easy to get caught up in the hustle and bustle of life, blessings, church work, ministry, or volunteering and not realize our passion for the Lord has become lukewarm.
-We may think serving in the church is what God wants—especially since Jesus praised the church for their actions but Jesus was more concerned about their hearts.
+We may think serving in the church is what God wants, but Jesus is more concerned about our hearts and true motivation.

 Some ways to tell if you’ve lost your first love: